mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 The `signature` field in an MLSMessageAuth object is computed using the signing
-private key corresponding to the public key of the sender.
-The sender is authenticated
+private key corresponding to the public key, which was authenticated by the
-by the credential at the leaf of the tree indicated by the sender field.
+credential at the leaf of the tree indicated by the sender field.
 The signature
 is computed using `SignWithLabel` with label `"MLSMessageContentTBS"` and with a content
 that covers the message content and the wire format that will be used for this message.
 If the sender is a member of the group, the content also covers the